chili-epfl/qtphysics-unofficial/Readme.md

 Both components inherit from Qt3D:QComponent.
 The first one, PhysicsBodyInfo, allows to specify for an entity properties such as mass, restituition, friction etc;
 The entities belonging to the physic world are:
-* Object with an abstract mesh and a transformation but without a PhysicsBodyInfo -> those are static bodies (mass = 0)
+* Object with a mesh but without a PhysicsBodyInfo -> those are static bodies (mass = 0)
 * Object with an abstract mesh, a transformation and a PhysicsBodyInfo
 * Object with a transformation and a PhysicsBodyInfo that defines the collition shape with the property "ShapeDetails" ->  those are not rendered
 The property "ShapeDetails" allows to override the collition shape properties that otherwise would be inferred from the mesh of the entity.

+PhysicsBodyInfo has two property:
+* InputTransform.
+This matrix is used to set the original position of the object or to force the motion state.
+When the matrix changes the motion state of the object is updated.
+NB.
+By "matrix changes" I  mean that a change is notified.
+For example, if you create button that set a traslation to dz:100, the matrix changes only if the prevoius value of dz was different.
+* OutputTransorm: the matrix coming from the physics simulation

+A body can be declered as kinatic using the kinematic flag.
+PhysicsBodyInfo emit a signal collided(CollitionEvent*) when a collition happens.

 PhysicsWorldInfo defines general setting for the physic world, such as gravity.